drish/hyperb/README.md

 #### remove_image

-returns an Array of hashes containing information about the deleted iamge
+returns an Array of hashes containing information about the deleted image

 ```ruby
 response = client.remove_image(name: 'busybox')